 You already receive one free report each year, which you can claim through AnnualCreditReport.com.
-When you call the credit bureaus they might forward you to that; make sure you are aware of all the other avenues.
-This includes a free report for placing the initial fraud alert, two more for the extended alert, and then the typical free annual credit report.
+This includes a free report for placing the initial fraud alert, two more for the extended alert, and the typical free annual credit report.
+When you call the credit bureaus, they might forward you to that; make sure you know all the other avenues.

-When dealing with creditors your mileage may vary — some are angry over their loss, others have tedious internal reporting processes, and a few even do not believe you are innocent.
-With possible hostility involved, it’s always good to remember you have a few rights to protect you when working with them.
+When dealing with creditors, your mileage may vary.
+It’s always good to remember you have a few rights to protect you when working with them with possible hostility involved.

 Some rights you might want to express when handling creditors include:

 You are entitled to full disclosure from the creditor.
 This includes everything from new account applications to transaction statements.
-In order to get these documents, you must first excuse yourself of guilt — to do so, send your request with a copy of your FTC Identity Theft Affidavit and your identity theft police report.
+To get these documents, you must first excuse yourself of guilt — to do so, send your request with a copy of your FTC Identity Theft Affidavit and your identity theft police report.

 When making your request, you will have better luck if you ask the company to deliver the documents to your local police.
-That way, it can be entered into your identity theft police report and you can go in and request a printout for your own records.
-Also, by requesting this the creditor will not have to worry about whether the person on the phone is the real you.
+That way, it can be entered into your identity theft police report, and you can go in and request a printout for your own records.
+The creditor will also not have to worry about whether the person on the phone is the real you by requesting this.

-However, you should only terminate communication with the debt collector after you get details from them.
+However, it would help if you only terminated the debt collector’s communication after getting details from them.
 As such, send your request only after receiving details about the fraudulent account(s) in question.

-Facing your identity thief can be an empowering yet scary experience, so it’s perfectly understandable if you are fearing an upcoming court case.
+Facing your identity thief can be an empowering yet scary experience, so it’s perfectly understandable if you fear an upcoming court case.
 Needless to say, you have nothing to worry about; in court, the victim of identity theft has the right to a lot, including:

-An identity theft victim is almost never held financially liable.
+An identity theft victim is rarely held financially liable.
 But, there are general laws in place that can influence financial liability in certain fraud-related scenarios.

 Some financial liability factors include:

 That said, these financial liability factors are commonly spread across the Internet and seen as concrete information.
-In reality, these rules are not always followed — they often get overridden to avoid placing blame on the innocent.
-If it’s clear the victim was not involved in the fraud, or if the victim tries hard to clear his or her name, then it’s very unlikely that financial liability would be requested.
+In reality, these rules are not always followed — they often get overridden to avoid blaming the innocent.
+If it’s clear the victim was not involved in the fraud, or if the victim tries hard to clear their name, then it’s doubtful that financial liability would be requested.

-Your identity is sacred and the moment it’s security is broken there’s no turning back.
 Your information becomes poison, and your attacker has the power to re-victimize you for many years to come.
-Even a changed Social Security Number only protects you so much; when they know who you are it takes getting caught to put a stop to them.
+Even a changed Social Security Number only protects you so much; when they know who you are, it takes getting caught to put a stop to them.

 All the rights displayed in this post are of significant value to identity theft victims.
-Some go unnoticed during the recovery process — for example, many victims do not realize till years later that the theft really cost them nothing.
+Some go unnoticed during the recovery process — for example, many victims do not realize that the theft really costs them nothing years later.

 All said, make sure you obtain and store a copy of your FTC Identity Theft Affidavit immediately.
 This will, without a doubt, prove to be one of the most used documents in your entire path towards a recovered identity.